Recovering the Polytropic Exponent in the Porous Medium Equation: Asymptotic Approach: Inverse Problem: The Asymptotic Method

 Finally repeating the above argument for $\alpha > \gamma $, with the only difference at the level of inequality \eqref{equat22} that $\epsilon^{-\alpha} < \epsilon^{-\gamma}$, we reach to

 completing the proof.

-\end{proof} \begin{remark} The constant $\hat{C}$ of the bound \eqref{estminv} depends on $C_\gamma$ (see \eqref{bound11}).
-Thus, we deduce by using Remark \ref{rm3} that for a given $\gamma$, $\hat{C}$ is proportional to $\norm{u_0}_{L^\infty(\Omega)}$. \end{remark} \begin{remark} The estimate \eqref{estminv} is very important in the sense that: for a large $T$, any computed $\alpha$ satisfying \eqref{alphaasymp} will be very close to the exact $\gamma$ of the direct (PME) problem since the latter also satisfies \eqref{alphaasymp}. \end{remark} Relation \eqref{asymput} gives an asymptotic estimate satisfied by $u_T$ with $L^\infty(\Omega)$-norm.
+\end{proof} \begin{remark} The estimate \eqref{estminv} is very important in the sense that: for a large $T$, any computed $\alpha$ satisfying \eqref{alphaasymp} will be very close to the exact $\gamma$ of the direct (PME) problem since the latter also satisfies \eqref{alphaasymp}. \end{remark} Relation \eqref{asymput} gives an asymptotic estimate satisfied by $u_T$ with $L^\infty(\Omega)$-norm.
 It is straightforward to obtain similar bound with the $L^p(\Omega)$-norm for all $p\ge 1$. \begin{prop} Under the hypotheses ($H_1$) and ($H_2$) in dimensions $n=1,2,3$, we have for large time $T$: $\forall p\ge 1$,

 where $C_\gamma$ is the constant appearing in Proposition \ref{keyprop}, which depends only on $\gamma, u_0$ and $\Omega$. \end{prop} As the numerical algorithm introduced in the next section will be based on the $L^1(\Omega)$-norm, we will establish a corollary analogue to Corollary \ref{corr1} with the $L^p(\Omega)$-norm for $p\ge 1$. \begin{cor} Under the hypothesis of Proposition \ref{assymptL1}, let $p \ge 1$ and $\gamma$ be a solution to the inverse (IPME) problem (which satisfies \eqref{assL1} for a large time $T$).
 Then for any real $\alpha >1$ satisfying the following relation: